flavienbwk/book-devops/eng/README.md

 In this chapter, we'll discuss a significant dimension of automation: observability.
 It's through measurements that systems can be massively automated, and better decisions can be made organization-wide.
 Measuring everything achieves three objectives:

-1. Technical and commercial teams can know the state of a service at any time (operational, partially accessible, down).
+1. Technical and commercial teams can know the state of a service at any time (operational, partially accessible, down) ;
-2. Technical teams can analyze data to pinpoint issues and attempt to resolve them (see chapter "[Organizing incident response](#organizing-incident-response)").
+2. Technical teams can analyze data to pinpoint issues and attempt to resolve them (see chapter "[Organizing incident response](#organizing-incident-response)") ;
 3. With these data insights, technical teams can assist commercial teams in making better decisions for the organization.

 Trusting decisions based on its own data marks the culmination of a successful DevOps transformation.
 The industry calls this "data-driven decision making."